Security breach at Nordstrom exposed sensitive employee data

 Nordstrom had about 72,500 full- and part-time employees in 2017, according to its last annual financial report.
 Its ranks swelled to 76,000 in December as it brought on staff to handle seasonal demand.

-Some former employees who left the company months ago have received notification letters, according to social media posts.
+Some former employees who left the company months ago have received notification letters, according to social-media posts.

 No customer data was implicated, according to the Nordstrom spokesperson, who provided a statement that hews closely to the language in the all-employee e-mail, which was reviewed by The Seattle Times.

-Note: This post was updated to include information from the state Attorney General’s office.